wpquads/quick-adsense-reloaded/readme.txt

 == Changelog ==

+= 2.0.31 (14th October 2021) =
+* Fix: Failed to load plugin: quads_shortcode from url… #426
+* Fix: The script tag contains invalid JSON that cannot be parsed issue in AMP #425

 = 2.0.30 (24th August 2021) =
 * Fix: Fixed error message while adblocker with classic editor #408
 * Fix: Reduce the API calls on server. #390